StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

     mv conf.d/splunk_topology.yaml conf.d/splunk_topology.yaml.bak
    ```

-2. Restart the StackState Agent\(s\) to apply the configuration changes.
+2. Restart the StackState Agent to apply the configuration changes.

 ## See also